DETAILED CORRESPONDENCE

 Modified Nishiguchi teaches the vehicle control device according to claim 1 (as discussed above in claim 1),

-after the lane change control has been started and when the deviation suppression controller suppresses the deviation of the vehicle from the traveling lane as the vehicle moves in the opposite direction to the adjacent lane, regardless of an operation of an occupant in the vehicle (see Fig. 1, all; [0007 "...providing a control signal for controlling a steering system of the vehicle using the activation signal and the sensor signal if the steering movement is counter to the setpoint direction of travel and/or the change in position represents a movement of the vehicle in a direction counter to the setpoint direction of travel."]-[0008], [0011], [0013]-[0014 "It is particularly advantageous if, in the step of providing, the control signal is provided when the vehicle falls short of a predefined distance for the lane boundary during the approach.
+when the starting condition is established when the deviation suppression controller suppresses the deviation of the vehicle from the traveling lane as the vehicle moves in the opposite direction to the adjacent lane, regardless of an operation of an occupant in the vehicle (see Fig. 1, all; [0007 "...providing a control signal for controlling a steering system of the vehicle using the activation signal and the sensor signal if the steering movement is counter to the setpoint direction of travel and/or the change in position represents a movement of the vehicle in a direction counter to the setpoint direction of travel."]-[0008], [0011], [0013]-[0014 "It is particularly advantageous if, in the step of providing, the control signal is provided when the vehicle falls short of a predefined distance for the lane boundary during the approach.
 The predefined distance may be, for example, between 1 m and 10 cm.
 As a result, it is possible to provide the control signal before the vehicle crosses the lane boundary.
 With the aid of the distance, a tolerance range may also be established, i.e., an area within the lane in which the vehicle may be steered in a direction counter to the setpoint direction of travel without the control signal being provided as a result."], [0022]-[0027 "...when turn signal 104 is activated, enables only that side of lane 106 in which the driver wishes to travel in accordance with the direction indicated by turn signal 104.
 If the driver indicates to the left and at the same time steers to the left, no lane keeping assist torque, or steering torque M for short, is output by device 102.
 If, on the other hand, vehicle 100 when indicating to the left travels not to the left but rather to the right, then, as described above, steering torque M will be output since the actual direction of travel does not coincide with the driver's intention."] and [0030]).

 Taniguchi teaches a vehicle control device (see all Figs.; [0004]-[005]) comprising: